 Why Gina Haspel Would Be Unlike Any CIA Director Before Her

 President Trump's nominee to be director of the Central Intelligence Agency, Gina Haspel, will become, if confirmed, the first career professional of the agency to rise through the ranks to the top job since William Colby in the 1970s.
 Some other directors, such as Robert Gates and John Brennan, had prior experience in those ranks but went off to do other things and were placed in the director's job like any other political appointee.
-Other previous CIA directors include an assortment of politicians, military officers, and sometime academics.
+Other previous CIA directors include an assortment of politicians, military officers and sometime academics.
 The contrast will be especially sharp between Haspel and Mike Pompeo, who had been a fiercely partisan congressman before Trump appointed him to the job in Langley.

 History offers no clear correlation between the backgrounds of CIA directors and whether their tenures come to be seen as successful.
 Success involves a mixture of skills, and an ability to deal with different constituencies, that are not the product of any one career track.
-One whom the work force especially admired as a successful director, for example, was an elected politician: George H.W.
+One whom the workforce especially admired as a successful director, for example, was an elected politician: George H.W.
 Bush, who served in the post under Gerald Ford.
 Perceptions of success and failure have depended heavily on the troubles of the times and events largely outside a director's control.
 Colby endured criticism from inside as well as outside the CIA mainly because he had the misfortune to head the agency during one of its most turbulent times, when past excesses became public scandals and the subject of high-profile congressional investigations.

 An insider obviously brings a depth of knowledge about the arcane business of intelligence that no outsider would have.
 Such a candidate also will be attuned to long-term institutional standards and equities and to the importance of finding ways to buffer the agency from political vicissitudes so that it can accomplish its mission.
 Haspel, who presumably will bring such knowledge and awareness to the job, gets high marks from other intelligence professionals who have worked with her.
 Recently retired Director of National Intelligence James Clapper, for example, praises her as a "tremendous intelligence officer."